GoogleContainerTools/kpt-functions-catalog/examples/search-replace/simple/README.md

 ### Expected result

-Check the value of deployment `the-deloyment` is changed to `my-deloyment`.
+Check the value of deployment `the-deployment` is changed to `my-deployment`.